 The six sections of the Center for Medical Data Science are dedicated to quantitative and methodological research in medicine and life sciences.

 Research at the Section for

-- Artificial Intelligence and Decision Support is focused on the development of intelligent medical application systems using artificial intelligence and computer-based decision support methods and to improve and expand the range of methods of artificial intelligence.
+- Artificial Intelligence is focused on the development of intelligent medical application systems using artificial intelligence and computer-based decision support methods and to improve and expand the range of methods of artificial intelligence.
 The focus is on machine learning, decision support, natural language processing, and knowledge-based systems.

 - Clinical Biometrics covers methodological research in the fields of statistical modeling, prediction, causal inference, survival analysis, and analysis of high-dimensional (omics) data.
 The section applies biostatistical methods in clinical cooperation and develops innovative methodology for biostatistical applications.